skoudoro/mailerlite-api-python/README.md

 ## Notes

-This version is handling the V2_BETA API.
+This version is handling the V2_BETA API (classic version).

 we are currently updating the project to handle the new V2 released last summer 2022.